OrlandoGomezzz/orlandogomezzz/README.md

 As a former investment banker, I saw the light and pivoted to tech in 2020.

-* 🧠  Learning Python and JavaScript
+* 🧠  Learning Web Development (HTML, CSS, JavaScript)
 * 🌐  Building Web3 Familia, a community for Latinos in crypto

 ### Skills